fedorkanin/tabedit/readme.md

 Cells can contain different data types, including strings, integers, and doubles.
 The type is determined dynamically using std::variant.

 ### Formulas
 Formulas are dynamically evaluated and can contain basic arithmetic operations (+, -, *, /) as well as functions like sin, cos, and abs.
 They can also include references to other cells in the form of coordinates.
-Formulas consist of a vector of FormulaTokens.

 ### Import & Export
 The table editor supports JSON import and export functionality through the `json` and `import` commands respectively.